Finite complex reflection arrangements are K(pi,1): Chains of simple elements

 \begin{defi} For all $C\in \CC$, we set $Y_C := \{y\in Y | y \text{ represents } C\}$. \end{defi}

 To illustrate this notion, we observe that implication (ii) $\Rightarrow$ (i) from Proposition \ref{propiiiii} expresses that for all $C\in \CC_2$, $Y_C$ is non-empty.
-Based on the results from the previous sections, this easily generalises to:
+Based on the results from the previous sections, this easily generalizes to:

 \begin{lemma} For all $C\in \CC$, the space $Y_C$ is non-empty. \end{lemma}

 The goal of this section is to prove:

 \begin{prop} For all $C\in \CC$, the space $Y_C$ is contractible. \end{prop}